algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 Thank you for taking the time to review the technical specifications for the Shortest Path Algorithm project.

-We hope this document has provided you with a comprehensive understanding of the system's architecture, performance goals, and the methodologies employed to achieve efficient pathfinding between landmarks.
+We hope this document provides you with a comprehensive understanding of the system's architecture, performance goals, and the methodologies employed to achieve efficient pathfinding between landmarks.

 We value your feedback and encourage you to reach out if you notice any mistakes or have suggestions for improvement.
 Please feel free to open an issue in the GitHub repository's issue section, and our team will address it promptly.